N9199/The-Floating-Lands/docs/Factions/Orion/Orion.md

 ### [Avor, Gentle Mind](../../NPCs/Avor)

 An ancient gold dragon, he lived through the fall of Orion, and saw the suffering it caused, as such he decided to help & guide the remaining inhabitants.
 He's the true governor of Orion, but he's worked hard to keep it a secret, as such anyone who knows either highly respects him or fears him.
-One of his only friends is [Elora](<../../NPCs/Elora Aeran>), as both have helped each other in times of need through the centuries.
+One of his only friends is [Elora](<../../NPCs/Elora_Aeran>), as both have helped each other in times of need through the centuries.
 His lair is deep under the city, but his influence spreads to all the city.

 ### Wolfram the Fifth, Marquis of House Spinella

-Current head of The Society of the Ancient Quill, the local arcane archeology research group.
+Current head of The Society of the Ancient Quill, Lafia'sÍ arcane archeology research group.
 As a noble and a local he looks down on Lox and his research group.
 He has a lot of important discoveries under his name, and even more secret ones.
 A great wizard and tracker, he's an alumni of Lafia, and sometimes a teacher.
 He doesn't believe the rumours of Aeria, because the most important magic city must be Orion.

 ### Lox <!--Goblin-->